This is my purpose in life: to better myself through knowledge and help others do the same. I hope you enjoy my writing.

 Several years ago, I used to wonder why our family cat always ate grass.
-Did the cat find the grass tasteful or was there a specific reason behind eating grass?
+Did the cat simply find the grass tasty, or was there a specific reason behind this habit?

 In addition, I noticed our family dog doing the same thing.
-It would eat a couple of grass blades.
-I never saw the cat or dog vomiting as a result of eating the grass.
-Nonetheless, some dog and cat owners have noted their dogs or cats vomiting after eating grass.
+I never saw the cat or dog vomiting as a result of eating the grass; however, I have heard of other dog and cat owners noting that their dogs or cats vomit after eating grass.

 This is particularly attributed to dogs.
 Pica can be termed as a habit of eating non-food stuff.
-It’s not limited to animals, but also human beings.
+It’s not limited to animals; it can also be present in human beings.

 It might be, according to the studies, that animals have formed the habit of eating grass.
 They find themselves eating grass for sheer enjoyment or satisfaction.
 It is as if they enjoy the taste of eating grass.

-Furthermore, in the case of puppies, it might be that they resort to eating grass because of the impending boredom.
-In regards to this, Natural Dog Health Remedies states, “Therefore, if you have a young puppy who is kept outside in the yard all day while you are at work, and he is eating grass, it is likely that he is bored.”
+Furthermore, in the case of puppies, it might be that they resort to eating grass because of boredom.
+In regards to this, Natural Dog Health Remedies states, “if you have a young puppy who is kept outside in the yard all day while you are at work, and he is eating grass, it is likely that he is bored.”

 Theory 2: To Purge Out Inedible Contents